 442 BDAG, 944.

-443 He was, of course always a Son in terms of His essence, but He became a Son in the sense of messianic investiture on His bodily resurrection and ascension.
+443 He was, of course, always a Son in terms of His essence, but He became a Son in the sense of messianic investiture at His bodily resurrection and ascension.

 His faithful life, how can it come to believers apart from the same?
 An inheritance based on faithfulness is a reward; it is not initial salvation.
 Christ did not enter into salvation because of His faithful obedience as a servant to the point of death.
 Instead, He entered into His kingship and future messianic rule of the restored Davidic theocracy (Acts 1:6).
 “He was appointed heir of all things” (Hebrews 1:2).

 Like the Captain of our salvation, who though He was a Son, became a Son in a different sense at the time of His messianic investiture, we too, even though we are sons of God (John 1:12-13; Gal 3:26; Luke 20:36) by faith alone, can become sons in a fuller sense.
 “Blessed are the peacemakers, for they shall be called sons of God” (Matthew 5:9).
 When Christians are led by the Spirit, they are truly sons of God: “For all who are being led by the Spirit of God, these are sons of God” (Romans 8:14).
 Also, like our Captain, we too, will one day be crowned with glory and honor and the entire creation will be subjected to Christ’s servant kings as they (Hebrews 2:7) rule with him.
-We also will be “better than the angels” (1 Corinthians 6:2-3).
+We also will be better than the angels (1 Corinthians 6:2-3).

 Noah Became an Heir